Velocidex/velociraptor-docs/content/blog/2020/2020-08-16-profiling-the-beast-58913437fd16/_index.md

 The profiling traces are typically much smaller than full memory core dumps and usually do not contain sensitive information.
 Profiles only contain high level statistics about memory and CPU usage (For example the CPU profile we saw in this article are obtained by statistic analysis of[ sampled backtrace](https://golang.org/pkg/net/http/pprof/)s).

 We find this extremely valuable in the Velociraptor project, but the same approach can be replicated by any Golang project:

+{{% notice note %}}
-> # By exposing profiling and debugging information to our users, in running production binaries we are able to easily get high value visibility into hard to reproduce error conditions and therefore be more effective in isolating and fixing bugs.
+By exposing profiling and debugging information to our users, in running production binaries we are able to easily get high value visibility into hard to reproduce error conditions and therefore be more effective in isolating and fixing bugs.
+{{% /notice %}}

 If you are interested in looking inside Velociraptor’s inner workings, check out the[ Github](https://github.com/Velocidex/velociraptor) page and join us on Discord and our mailing list.